katherineyuu/CS201_Project3/README.md

 See [the details document](docs/details.md) for information on using Git, starting the project, and more details about the project including information about the classes and concepts that are outlined briefly below.
 You'll absolutely need to read the information in the [details document](docs/details.md) to understand how the classes in this project work independently and together.
 The _details_ document also contains project-specific details, this document provides a high-level overview of the assignment.

+## Overview

+Here's a high-level view of the assignment.
+This is enough information to know what to do, but not necessarily how to do it.
+For details, you can refer to sections later in this write-up.

+You'll be developing `LinkStrand`, an implementation of the `IDnaStrand` interface that uses an internal linked list to model recombinant DNA.
+Your implementation will be much more efficient for modeling DNA splicing operations than using a `String` or `StringBuilde`r as you will see/demonstrate in your empirical timing benchmarks.

+Here are the major parts of the assignment.
+1. In [Part 1](#part-1-running-dnabenchmark-profiling-analysis) you will run the benchmarking program before you write code as part of answering questions in the analysis section.
+2. In [Part 2](#part-2-programming) You will create a new class `LinkStrand` that implements the `IDnaStrand` interface.
+It will utilize a singly linked-list to store the strand information rather than a `String` or `StringBuilder`.
+	1. You'll create an inner `Node` class with instance variables `myFirst` and `myLast` and you'll then implement all the methods in the `IDnaStrand` interface, _**testing them using supplied JUnit tests.**_
+	2. When you create the class and edit it so that it implements IDnaStrand, VSCode can fill in stub methods that you will implement.
+There are two constructors and several methods.
+You should read the comments in the `IDnaStrand` interface and use the existing implementations `StringStrand` and `StringBuilderStrand` to understand what these methods do.
+3. In [Part 3](#part-3-analysis-and-more-benchmarking) Rerun the benchmarking program `DNABenchmark` with the newly coded `LinkStrand` class - note the efficiency and memory of the program compared to when you ran the program with StringStrand and StringBuilderStrand.
+4. You'll make changes to `DNABenchmark` to run more benchmark code to answer questions in the analysis.

 ## Outline
 - [Background and Introduction](#project-background-and-introduction)
 - [Part 1: Running DNABenchmark, Profiling, Analysis](#part-1-running-dnabenchmark-profiling-analysis)